KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * service-specific persistent streaming-session partitions for supported streaming services
 * cached search results and suggestions
 * install-linked path metadata used for custom or external-drive installs
+* accessibility settings such as reading, focus, motion, contrast, spacing, and related user-preference options

 The persisted browser-state payload is compressed before it is written to disk.
 When Electron safe storage is available, that payload is also protected with OS-backed encryption.
 If OS-backed protection is unavailable, the runtime can fall back to credential-backed AES-GCM protection when available.